mathiasbynens/punycode.js/docs/README.md

 <!-- div -->

-### <a id="Punycode.toUnicode" href="https://github.com/bestiejs/punycode.js/blob/master/punycode.js#L512" title="View in source">`Punycode.toUnicode(domain)`</a>
+### <a id="Punycode.toUnicode" href="https://github.com/bestiejs/punycode.js/blob/master/punycode.js#L500" title="View in source">`Punycode.toUnicode(domain)`</a>
 Converts a Punycode string representing a domain name to Unicode.
-Only the Punycoded parts of the domain name will be converted, i.e. it doesn’t matter if you call it on a string that has already been converted to Unicode.
+Only the Punycoded parts of the domain name will be converted, i.e. it doesn't matter if you call it on a string that has already been converted to Unicode.
 [&#9650;][1]

 #### Arguments